 If you prefer a bumper mount but your grill doesn’t have the proper design to support it, this bumper grill arm is the perfect solution.

-Attaching it to the bumper is an easy and straightforward process; it should take about 15-20 minutes in total.
-Once it is attached, you can use it to support your small portable grill so you can have a barbecue right in your campsite.
+Attaching it to the bumper is an easy and straightforward process, and should take about 15-20 minutes in total.
+Once attached, you can use it to support your small portable grill so you can have a barbecue right in your campsite.
 It works best with lightweight models like sidekick grills.

 Kuuma Premium Charcoal Grill 58110